Upasana2101/break-6round-des/README.md

-# break-des-6round
+# Cryptanalysis of 6-round DES
-Breaking 6 round DES using chosen plaintext attack
+Breaking 6 round DES using chosen plaintext attack.

-To run:
+# Follow the instructions to run:
 #PHASE 1 : Go to generate_textstring.py
 #Uncomment the following code to run Phase 1 - generate input pairs
 #input_pairs()